fletchjp/MERG-Arduino-Software/BOOSTSPIRIT.md

 There was due to be a version of karma for X3 which does not exist yet.

 I am working through the Boost Spirit X3 examples.
+These take the user through a series of stages which introduce the features of X3 in an organised way.

 I have now solved a propblem of some warning messages by adding -Wno-pasabi to the cpp flags.